Shaping the Future Together – Providing Observations for the Coupled Earth System

 - Air Quality and Atmospheric Composition—including satellite-based observations to depict processes that determine air pollution and trace/greenhouse gas distributions and estimation of global air pollution impacts

-Please note that some abstracts may not be accepted, depending on program constraints, relevance, and merit of subject matter.
-In such cases the abstract fee will be refunded.
-Authors may indicate their preference for an oral or poster presentation during abstract submission; those authors presenting more than one paper should clearly indicate which they prefer for a possible oral presentation.
-Oral presentation slots will be very limited; thus, authors may only request one oral submission, but are welcome to present multiple posters.
-Authors of accepted presentations will be notified via e-mail by early May 2019.
-These authors are strongly encouraged to submit an extended abstract electronically prior to the start of the conference, but extended abstracts will be accepted through the electronic submission system through 8 November 2019.
-Instructions for formatting extended abstracts (PDF format, up to 10 MB in size) will be posted on the AMS web site - please refer to the online call for papers for important updates on this conference.
+The abstract deadline is past.
+An abstract fee of $95 (payable by credit card or purchase order) was required at the time of submission.
+The abstract fee for abstracts that could not be accepted, due to program constraints, relevance, and merit of subject matter, will be refunded.
+Authors of accepted presentations are strongly encouraged to submit an extended abstract electronically prior to the start of the conference, but extended abstracts will be accepted through the electronic submission system through 8 November 2019.
+Instructions for formatting extended abstracts (PDF format, up to 10 MB in size) will be posted on the AMS web site - please refer to the AMS conference website for important updates on this conference.
 All abstracts, extended abstracts and presentations will be available on the AMS web site.